qkmaxware/Family-Recipes/_recipes/banana-bread.md

 ## Instructions:
 1. Cream butter, sugar and eggs together
 2. Dissolve baking soda in water.
 Add to the mixture.
+3. Mash bananas with fork in a bowl.
-3. Add flours, bananas and nuts
+4. Add flours, bananas and nuts
-4. Bake 50-60 minutes in a greased loaf pan at 350 degrees
+5. Bake 50-60 minutes in a greased loaf pan at 350 degrees